pharo-vcs/iceberg/README.md

 ### Prerequisites
 - Latest Pharo 6.0 image.
 - Latest Pharo VM.
+	- **IMPORTANT FOR LINUX USERS:** For Pharo6, you need a special VM (it will be default for Pharo7), the "threaded hearbeat VM".
+You can download it by executing `curl get.pharo.org/vmT60 | bash`.
 - NO LONGER NEEDED (Just for testing iceberg itself): Git v1.9.1 or later.

 ### Install Iceberg